 The first houses were simple wattle and daub huts, and, like their contemporaries across the sea, the Cretans at Knossos kept animals and tended various crops.
 Stone tools were finely crafted using a variety of different materials.

-Archeological discoveries include children buried under the floors of some of these early houses.
+Archaeological discoveries include children buried under the floors of some of these early houses.
 This practice was not unusual during the Neolithic, and many societies buried their dead under the floor of the home.

 From 6000 BCE, the settlement began to expand, housing hundreds of people, and most houses began being built on stone foundations.
 These houses were small and contained just one or two rooms.
-However, one building from this period had eight rooms, and archeologists suggest that this building was used for storage rather than as a house for a high-ranking member of society.
+However, one building from this period had eight rooms, and archaeologists suggest that this building was used for storage rather than as a house for a high-ranking member of society.

 From 5000 BCE to 4000 BCE, the houses began to take on more individualistic characteristics, and decorative pillars were built.
 During this time, the first public buildings were also constructed.